 Do some research.

 Unfortunately, there are a lot of misinformed stereotypes out there about homeschooling.
 Luckily, however, there are also research studies and resources out there which show that those stereotypes are just that–misinformed!
 These resources can definitely facilitate helpful conversations and may even ease your husband’s concerns about homeschooling (depending on what they are).
 Below are a couple of good places to start!

 Homeschooling Grows Up: How do homeschoolers “turn out?”
-This summary provides and overview of studies which have assessed, in particular, how homeschooled grads are handling life, college and young adulthood.
+This summary provides an overview of studies that have assessed, in particular, how homeschooled grads are handling life, college, and young adulthood.
 This is a particularly good resource to check out if socialization or college acceptance/success are a concern.